What is Tallow?

 I have struggled with multiple autoimmune conditions my entire life resulting in many skin issues.
 I went through “what the HECK IS IT?” a rash, psoriasis, acne, rosacea, an allergy, a food intolerance, laundry detergent? soap?
 WHAT.

 In early 2024 I discovered tallow balms from a variety of small businesses and started testing.
 The results were good but not great, I wasn’t stoked on the added oils citrus/mint essential oils and other add ins.
-A couple months ago I hunted down local ranchers to find the cleanest suet to make my own.
-Within a couple weeks my “RASH” went away.
+In early 2025, I hunted down local ranchers to find the cleanest suet to make my own.

 Balms Vs Whipped:

-Tallow is solid at room temperature so the Just Balm and Just Whipped need to be warmed a bit between your fingers before use.
+Tallow is solid at room temperature.
+In cooler temps the Just Balm and Just Whipped do need to be warmed a bit between your fingers before use.
 The Oil Blends make this process smoother.

-Balms are poured straight into jars for use while the Whipped is whisked for a few minutes creating an airy, lighter cream/whipped cream texture.
+Balms are poured straight into jars for use while the Whipped is gently whisked for a few minutes creating a lighter cream/whipped cream texture.

 Tallow has been used for centuries, aka the simple days